trampgeek/moodle-qtype_coderunner/Readme.md

 CodeRunner supports the following languages: Python2 (considered obsolete), Python3, C, C++, Java, PHP, Pascal, JavaScript (NodeJS), Octave and Matlab.
-However, other languages are easily supported without altering the source code of either CodeRunner or the original language just by scripting the execution of the new language within a Python-based question.
+However, other languages are easily supported without altering the source code of either CodeRunner or the Jobe server just by scripting the execution of the new language within a Python-based question.

 CodeRunner can safely be used on an institutional Moodle server,